cryptocreeper94-sudo/darkwavepulse/public/docs/DWT_WHITEPAPER.md

 DarkWave Studios is building the future of AI-powered trading intelligence.
 Our flagship platform, **PULSE**, combines advanced artificial intelligence, real-time market data, and blockchain technology to deliver institutional-grade analytics to retail traders worldwide.

-**DWAV** is the native utility token powering this ecosystem, providing holders with staking rewards, premium access discounts, governance rights, and exclusive benefits across all DarkWave products.
+**DWT** is the native utility token powering this ecosystem, providing holders with staking rewards, premium access discounts, governance rights, and exclusive benefits across all DarkWave products.

 ### Key Highlights